From Farm to Jar: The Art of Making Authentic Jams and Jellies

 Add herbs and spices

-Herbs and spices can add a whole new dimension of flavor to your jams and jellies.
+Herbs and spices can add a whole new dimension of flavor.
 Try adding a sprig of rosemary to a peach jam, or a pinch of cinnamon to a plum jelly.
 Just be sure to use them sparingly - a little goes a long way.

 Mix and match

-One of the best things about making your own jams and jellies is that you can mix and match different fruits and flavors to create your own unique blends.
+One of the best things about making your own is that you can mix and match different fruits and flavors to create your own unique blends.
 Try combining strawberries and rhubarb, or apricots and ginger, to create a flavor that's all your own.

 Tips for achieving the perfect consistency and texture